Hi! My name is Kimberly, and yes … that is me then and now! :0)

-Hello!
-My name is Kimberly and I would love to take a few minutes to tell you a little about me and how The Kidz Money Project was born.
-I grew up with two entrepreneur parents, so I guess it was not a surprise that I followed in those footsteps.
-I started my first company during the summer to my freshman/sophomore year at Southern Methodist University (SMU) in Dallas.
-Over the years, I have started other companies, some of which I still own while others I have sold.
-I have spent the majority of my career working with business owners and CEO in growing their companies and helping them get to the next level.
+I would love to take a few minutes to tell you a little about myself and how The Kidz Money Project was born.
+I grew up in suburban Dallas with two entrepreneurial parents, so it was no surprise I followed in their footsteps.
+With my mother’s encouragement, I started my first business during my sophomore year at Southern Methodist University (SMU).
+With a mind for business, it was time to find my passion, and that epiphany came about a year after graduation.